prabuarjunan/anf-with-azureml/README.md

 az ml job create -f train.yml --web
 ```

+In case you receive the following error:
+Failed to connect to MSI.
+Please make sure MSI is configured correctly.
+Get Token request returned: <Response [400]>
+One possible reason for the error might be a problem with authentication.
+Try: az login and then start the job again

 ## Results

 Have a look at the `std_out.log` in the Azure Machine Learning experiment and validate that everything looks reasonable.
 If it worked, you should see the following `fio` results.